 On the other hand, the pipettes graded are classified into types ranging from one to three.

-- The type 1 and type 3 pipettes they have the nominal value at the bottom (zero at the top).
-However, when it comes to the type 1 pipette, the solution for all volumes is delivered so partial.
+The type 1 and type 3 pipettes they have the nominal value at the bottom (zero at the top).

-- Type 2 pipettes have the nominal value at the top (zero at the bottom) and the solution is fully supplied for any volume.
+For type 3, the solution is fully supplied only to the nominal value.
+Type 2 pipettes have the nominal value at the top (zero at the bottom) and the solution is fully supplied for any volume.

-Difference between graduated pipette and a Burette
+👉 Difference between graduated pipette and a Burette

 A burette looks like a graduated cylinder with a stopcock at the bottom.